White Glove Logistics

 Often the driver brings the product in via hand truck through the front door, where they're more likely to interact with customers and store personnel.
 A personable driver who knows the product and is comfortable in every aspect of delivery will help make connections with customers.

-"During many deliveries, our drivers come face to face with our customers' customer," Scollard said.
+"During many deliveries, our drivers come face to face with our customers' customer," Nadeau said.
 "So, in addition to the driving and delivery skills, appearance and proper representation of our brand and the customer's brand are critical.
 Now our drivers are no longer just behind the scenes, but are highly skilled individuals with a lot of responsibility."
 In many cases, today's drivers will even wear customer-branded apparel.

 It takes a wealth of experience and expertise to understand what a high-stakes operation food delivery has become and to be able to deliver on that demand.
 Given the growing complexities of federal food delivery regulations and the evolving role of the delivery driver, it has never been more critical to partner with a premier third-party logistics provider that can deliver your brand.